vikashvikku/M1_Calculator_Util/3_Implementation/README.md

-The Various Implementation in this project are :-
+# The Various Implementation in this project are :-

+## Calculator

-Addition :-
+### Addition :-
-The addition (Sum function) is used by clicking “+” button, which gives the result as a + b.
+The addition (Sum function) is used by clicking “1” button, which gives the result as a + b.

-Subtraction:-
+### Subtraction:-
-The subtraction(minus function) is used by clicking “+” button, which gives the result as a - b.
+The subtraction(minus function) is used by clicking “2” button, which gives the result as a - b.

-Multiplication:-
+### Multiplication:-
-The Multiplication (product function) is used by clicking on the “*” button.
+The Multiplication (product function) is used by clicking on the “3” button.
 The function results in a * b.

-Division:-
+### Division:-
-The division(divide function) is used by clicking on the “/” button.
+The division(divide function) is used by clicking on the “4” button.
 The function results in a/b.
-Modulo:-
+### Modulo:-
-The modulo function (remainder) is used by clicking on the “%” button.
+The modulo function (remainder) is used by clicking on the “5” button.
 The result of the function is a % b.

+### Square root:-
+The square root function is used by clicking on the “6” button.
+The result of the function will be the x ^ 2.

+### Cube Root:-
+The Cube root function is used by clicking on the “7” button.
+The result of the function will be the x ^ 3.

+### Square:-
+The Square func is used by clicking on the “8”button.
+The result of the function will be a ^2.

+### Cube:-
+The Cube func is used by clicking on the “9” button.
+The result of the function will be a ^ 3.

+### Inverse:-
+The Inverse function is used by clicking on the “10” button.
+The result of the function will be the 1/b.

+## Basic Mathematics Calculation

-LCM:-
+### LCM:-
-The LCM (Lowest Common Factor) function is used by clicking on the“L”button.
+The LCM (Lowest Common Factor) function is used by clicking on the“1”button.
 The results of the function will be the smallest number that is a multiple of each value.

-HCF:-
+### HCF:-
-The HCF (Highest Common Factor) function is used by clicking on the “H” button.
+The HCF (Highest Common Factor) function is used by clicking on the “2” button.
 The result of the function will be the highest number that is multiple of each value.

-SI:-
+### SI:-
-The SI (Simple Interest) function is used by clicking on the “S” button.
+The SI (Simple Interest) function is used by clicking on the “3” button.
 The result of the function will be (principle * rate * time) / 100.

-CI:-
+### CI:-
-The CI (Compound Interest) function is used by clicking on the “C” button.
+The CI (Compound Interest) function is used by clicking on the “4” button.
 The result of the function will be (principle * (1+ (rate/100) ^time) – principle.

+### Logarithms:-
+The Logarithms function is used by clicking on the “5” button.
+The result of the function will be the log a base e.

-Integration:-
+### Integration:-
-The Integration function is used by clicking on the “I”button.
+The Integration function is used by clicking on the “6”button.
 The result of the function will be area of curve in the graph.

-Power:-
-The power function is used by clicking on the “^” button.
-The result of the function will be the a ^ b.

-Square root:-
+### Permutation:-
-The square root function is used by clicking on the “4” button.
-The result of the function will be the x ^ 2.
+The permutation function is used by clicking on the “7” button.
+The result of the function will be the npr  =  n! / (n-r)!

-Cube Root:-
+### Combination:-
-The Cube root function is used by clicking on the “5” button.
-The result of the function will be the x ^ 3.
+The Combination function is used by clicking on the “8” button.
+The result of the function will be the  ncr = n! / r! (n – r)!.

+## Trigonometric Calculation

-Sine:-
+### Sine:-
-The Sine function is used by clicking on the “s” button.
+The Sine function is used by clicking on the “1” button.
 The result of the function will be the sin (a), which needs the input in degree.

-Cosine:-
+### Cosine:-
-The Cosine function is used by clicking on the “c” button.
+The Cosine function is used by clicking on the “2” button.
 The result of the function will be the cos (a), which needs the input in degree.

-Tangent:-
+### Tangent:-
-The Tangent function is used by clicking on the “t” button.
+The Tangent function is used by clicking on the “3” button.
 The result of the function will be the tan (a).

-Logarithms:-
-The Logarithms function is used by clicking on the “l” button.
-The result of the function will be the log a base e.

-Permutation:-
+### Cosec:-
-The permutation function is used by clicking on the “p” button.
-The result of the function will be the npr  =  n! / (n-r)!
+The Cosec function is used by clicking on the “4” button.
+The result of the function will be the 1 / sin (a), which needs the input in degree.

-Combination:-
+### Sec:-
-The Combination function is used by clicking on the “b” button.
-The result of the function will be the  ncr = n! / r! (n – r)!.
+The Sec function is used by clicking on the “5” button.
+The result of the function will be the 1 / cos (a), which needs the input in degree.

-Square:-
-The Square func is used by clicking on the “2”button.
-The result of the function will be a ^2.

-Cube:-
-The Cube func is used by clicking on the “3” button.
-The result of the function will be a ^ 3.

-Inverse:-
+### Cot:-
-The Inverse function is used by clicking on the “i” button.
-The result of the function will be the 1/b.
+The Cot function is used by clicking on the “6” button.
+The result of the function will be the 1 / tan (a), which needs the input in degree.

+## Memory Conversion

+ ### Byte to Bits
+ ### Kilobyte to Bytes
+ ### Megabyte to Kilobytes
+ ### Gigabyte to Megabytes
+ ### Terabyte to Gigabytes
+ ### Petabyte to Terabytes
+ ### Exabytes to Petabytes
+ ### Zettabyte to Exabytes
+ ### Yottabyte to Zetabytes

+ # Measurement Conversion

+ ### Centimetre to Millimetres
+ ### Millimetre to Centimetre
+ ### Decimetre to Centimetres
+ ### Centimetre to Decimetres
+ ### Metre to Decimetres
+ ### Decimetre to Metres
+ ### Decametre to Metres
+ ### metre to Decametres
+ ### Hectometre to Decametres
+ ### Decametre to Hectometres
+ ### Kilometre to Hectametres
+ ### Hectometre to Kilometre

+ # Currency Conversion:-

+ ### Rupees to Dollar
+ ### Dollar to Rupees
+ ### Rupees to Euro
+ ### Euro to Rupees
+ ### Rupees to Riyal
+ ### Riyal to Rupees
+ ### Rupees to Pond
+ ### Pond to Rupees